SpectroCoin/OpenCart-Bitcoin-Payment-Gateway-Extension/README.md

 This plugin has been developed by SpectroCoin.com
 If you need any further support regarding our services you can contact us via:<br />
-This plugin has been developed by SpectroCoin.com
-If you need any further support regarding our services you can contact us via:<br />
 E-mail: [info@spectrocoin.com](mailto:info@spectrocoin.com)<br />
 Phone: +442037697306<br />
 Skype: [spectrocoin_merchant](skype:spectrocoin_merchant)<br />